wmax/ac-multiposter/README.md

 - SvelteKit dev server
 - Postgres connection and migrations (Drizzle)
 - Better Auth with Google and/or Microsoft sign-in
-- Admin/claims to unlock features (Events, Campaigns, Calendar Syncs)
+- Admin/claims to unlock features (Events, Campaigns, Synchronizations)

 ## Prerequisites